compas-dev/compas_fab/docs/examples/02_description_models/03_robot_instances.rst

 ``COMPAS FAB`` provides several ready-to-use robot packages that can be used for demonstrating the capabilities of the package.
-These packages can be accessed from the `compas_fab.robots.RobotLibrary` class.
+These packages can be accessed from the :class:`compas_fab.robots.RobotLibrary`.
 The robot packages are loaded from local data files.
 They contain the `robot.model`, `robot.semantics` and meshes associated with the robot links.